kumahq/kuma-website/app/_src/production/init-containers.md

 ### Network calls inside the mesh with mTLS enabled

-In this case, it's simply impossible to use the init container, because `kuma-dp` is responsible for encrypting the traffic, and it is run after all init containers.
+In this scenario, using the init container is simply impossible because `kuma-dp` is the one responsible for encrypting the traffic and runs after all init containers.
-This might be solved in the future when [Kubernetes Sidecar KEP](https://github.com/kubernetes/enhancements/issues/753) is implemented.
+A potential solution for this may arise in the future once the [Kubernetes Sidecar KEP](https://github.com/kubernetes/enhancements/issues/753) is implemented.